 A few tips for using a password manager

-- Secure the central database at periodic intervals no matter what happens.
+- Definitely secure the central database at periodic intervals.

 - Print the passwords whenever you assign, delete, or add new ones.
 Keep the printout in a safe place to which you or authorized relatives have access.